La Fraternité

-La Fraternité is a Swiss documentary television miniseries about the Order of the Solar Temple (OTS), notorious for numerous mass murder suicides in the 1990s.
+La Fraternité, released in English as Order of the Occult: Inside the Sect of the Order of the Solar Temple, is a Swiss documentary television miniseries about the Order of the Solar Temple (OTS), notorious for numerous mass murder suicides in the 1990s.
 It was directed by Pierre Morath and Éric Lemasson, and premiered in February 2023 on RTS.
 The documentary features archival materials on the group that were previously unreleased, including videos that had been produced by the OTS itself.
 It also features interviews with former members, investigators, and researchers into the group.

 Contrary to other works focusing on the OTS, it starts with its origins instead of beginning the narrative with the massacres.
 It received a positive critical reception, with praise for its usage of interview testimony and the previously unreleased videos and images.
 It was also complimented for its unique perspective on the case and its explanation of what led to the deaths, as well as its production quality and narrative.

 Premise

 The documentary discusses the Order of the Solar Temple (OTS), notorious for several mass suicides and murders committed by its members in the 1990s.
 Led by Joseph Di Mambro and Luc Jouret, the first mass suicide by the group occurred in Switzerland with a separate mass murder occurring in Canada in 1994, killing 53 in total, including both leaders.
 The next year, 16 more would die in the Vercors in France, and a final five died in Canada in 1997.
 In the course of these events, 74 people would die.
 The case gained worldwide notoriety, resulting in legal changes over how cults are dealt with.
 The case had many aspects viewed as insufficiently explained by some commentators, with many conspiracy theories resulting.

 The OTS had started as a genuine project to make a better world in the view of its members; the documentary starts before the Solar Temple, with its roots in another group in the 1970s, following its evolution and path towards the suicides and murders.
 Composer Michel Tabachnik was tried over his involvement in the case from his writings, accused by many at the time of having been the third leader of the OTS.
 He was eventually acquitted in two separate trials.
 The series follows the history of the OTS, with a particular focus on how it started and what led those involved to join, concluding with the end of Tabachnik's second court case.